dmeearm/netlib/README.md

-this is a epoll test case.
+this is an epoll test case.